Phyllis digioia, LCSW, CISM

 Phyllis loves spending time with her family and friends, being outdoors, listening to music and comedy and playing with the family German shepherd and two cats!

 Samantha Bennett has worked with the Honor Wellness Center since September 2022.
-She has a Masters in Clinical Mental Health Counseling from Capella University and a Bachelors in Criminal Justice from Westfield State University.
+She has a Masters degree in Clinical Mental Health Counseling from Capella University and a Bachelors in Criminal Justice from Westfield State University.
 Sam comes to us from a first responder background, having been raised within a law enforcement family and marrying into a family of firefighters.
 Needless to say, her passion for this community runs deep.
 In addition, Sam brings a nature-based approach, emphasizing her love for the outdoors and how it can be incorporated into the counseling world.

 Samantha earned her Master's Degree in Clinical Mental Health Counseling from the University of New Haven.
+She is currently an adult outpatient clinician in addition to her work at Honor Wellness Center.

 Samantha thoroughly enjoys working directly with our first responders, veterans and their families; and, she appreciates the opportunity to be able to give back to them, recognizing them for the service they provide to our community.
 Sam creates a safe, stigma free, environment where she can support all clients through their mental health journey.